Software Engineer Cover Letter: 5 Templates That Pass ATS in 2026 (With AI Tips)

 Template #5: Internship / Co-op

-Best for: Current students applying for summer internships
+Best for: Current students applying for summer internships, co-op placements, or rotational programs

 Dear [Hiring Manager Name],

-I’m a [Year] student at [University] majoring in [Major], and I’m applying for the Software Engineering Intern position at [Company Name].
-I’ve used [Company Name]’s products for years, and interning with the team that builds them would be a dream.
+I’m a [Year] student at [University] majoring in [Major], applying for the Software Engineering Intern role at [Company Name].
+I’ve used your products since [year or context] — interning with the team that builds them would be the best possible way to spend my summer building real skills.

-– Built a campus event discovery app (React Native + Firebase) with 200+ student users
+• Built a campus event discovery app (React Native + Firebase) that onboarded 200+ student users in the first two weeks

-– Won 2nd place at [University]’s hackathon with a real-time parking finder tool
+• Won 2nd place at [University]’s annual hackathon (200+ participants) with a real-time parking availability finder using IoT sensors

-I’m eager to learn from [Company Name]’s engineers and contribute real code to real products.
-Available for a technical interview anytime.
+Eager to learn from your senior engineers and contribute real, meaningful code to real products that real people use.
+Available for technical interviews anytime.

 Best,